appcrash/media/server/event/README.md

 ## Link
 Link is a must if two nodes needs communicating.
 As the event flows in one direction, two links are required if the two nodes need to talk to each other.
-Node can send link-up or link-down request to graph, and the result will return by OnLinkUp or OnLinkDown callback.
+Node can send link-up or link-down request to graph.
 Then node can use the link id to deliver events.
 Node only be avail of output links, however, new input link up is transparent to receiver node.
 Receiver doesn't know how many input links connected to it, but only pull events from his own event channel.
 Every two nodes can't establish more than one link in each direction, in other words,(sender,receiver,direction) tuple must be unique across whole graph.